-- Running copy activity between cloud data stores
+- Run copy activities between cloud data stores

-- Dispatching the following transform activities in public network: HDInsight Hive activity, HDInsight Pig activity, HDInsight MapReduce activity, HDInsight Spark activity, HDInsight Streaming activity, Machine Learning Batch Execution activity, Machine Learning Update Resource activities, Stored Procedure activity, Data Lake Analytics U-SQL activity, .Net custom activity, Web activity, Lookup activity, and Get Metadata activity.
+- Dispatch the following transform activities in a public network: Databricks Notebook/ Jar/ Python activity, HDInsight Hive activity, HDInsight Pig activity, HDInsight MapReduce activity, HDInsight Spark activity, HDInsight Streaming activity, ML Studio (classic) Batch Execution activity, ML Studio (classic) Update Resource activities, Stored Procedure activity, Data Lake Analytics U-SQL activity, .NET custom activity, Web activity, Lookup activity, and Get Metadata activity.

-Azure Integration Runtime supports connecting to data stores and compute services in public network with public accessible endpoints.
-Use a self-hosted integration runtime for Azure Virtual Network environment.
+Azure Integration Runtime supports connecting to data stores and computes services with public accessible endpoints.
+Enabling Managed Virtual Network, Azure Integration Runtime supports connecting to data stores using private link service in private network environment.

 Azure integration runtime provides a fully managed, serverless compute in Azure.
 You don't have to worry about infrastructure provision, software installation, patching, or capacity scaling.
 In addition, you only pay for the duration of the actual utilization.

 Azure integration runtime provides the native compute to move data between cloud data stores in a secure, reliable, and high-performance manner.
-You can set how many data movement units to use on the copy activity, and the compute size of the Azure IR is elastically scaled up accordingly without you having to explicitly adjusting size of the Azure Integration Runtime.
+You can set how many data integration units to use on the copy activity, and the compute size of the Azure IR is elastically scaled up accordingly without requiring you to explicitly adjust the size of the Azure Integration Runtime.

 Activity dispatch is a lightweight operation to route the activity to the target compute service, so there isn't need to scale up the compute size for this scenario.

-For information about creating and configuring an Azure IR, see How to create and configure Azure IR under how to guides.
+For information about creating and configuring an Azure IR, see How to create and configure Azure Integration Runtime.